indygreg/collectd-carbon/README.md

 * Python 2.4 or later
 * A running Carbon LineReceiver server (such as *carbon-cache.py*)

+If you don't have Python configured and still wish to write Collectd information to Graphite/Carbon, see https://github.com/jssjr/collectd-write_graphite for a similar plugin written in C.

 # Version Information

 collectd-carbon does not currently maintain release versions.
 The policy